deadlydog/Playground.Go/ReadMe.md

 1. Run the `Go: Install/Update Tools` command in VS Code.
 1. In your project directory, open a terminal and run `go mod init example.com/hello`.

+Check which version of Go you have installed by running `go version`.

 ## Running your code

 - In VS Code, just have your .go file open and press `F5` to run the code.